ticianavalle/2016goals/README.md

 11. Hitchhikers guide to the Galaxy by Douglas Adams
 12. Casual Vacancy by JK Rowling *reading
 13. The Restaurant at the End of the Universe by Douglas Adams *reading
-14. Harry Potter and the Cursed Child by JK Rowling *reading
+14. Harry Potter and the Cursed Child by JK Rowling

 -------------------